cran-task-views/Omics/Omics.md

     includes a kernel for protein sequence.
 -   *Databases*: `r pkg("canprot")`contains data files of published differentially expressed proteins in cancer and cell culture experiments.
--   *Mass spectrometry proteomics*: `r pkg("aLFQ", priority = "core")`
+-   *Mass spectrometry proteomics*: `r pkg("wrProteo", priority = "core")`
-    implements the most common absolute label-free protein abundance estimation methods for LC-MS/MS and `r pkg("wrProteo", priority = "core")` contains a collection of functions for the analysis of mass spectrometry proteomic data.\
+    contains a collection of functions for the analysis of mass spectrometry proteomic data.`r pkg("aLFQ", priority = "core")` implements the most common absolute label-free protein abundance estimation methods for LC-MS/MS and `r pkg("iq")` also implements protein quantification for mass spectrometry. \
     `r pkg("PTXQC")` and `r pkg("ypssc")` are both designed to analyze outputs of [MaxQuant](https://www.maxquant.org)] (a quantitative proteomics tool for large mass-spectrometric datasets). `r pkg("protti")` can also analyze